-Details regarding stewardship practices should be incorporated in the MAP, and the RMP if applicable (see associated items in MAP Guidance Section 4.0 Grazing Management Goals, Objectives, and Performance Standards).
+Details regarding stewardship practices should be incorporated in the MAP, and the RMP if applicable (see related items in MAP Guidance Section 4.0 Grazing Management Goals, Objectives, and Performance Standards).
 The Agreement should have a clause incorporating the MAP (and RMP, if applicable) by reference to ensure the practices are part of the Agreement.